Joint Waveform and Passive Beamformer Design in Multi-IRS-Aided Radar: Summary

 \section{Summary}

 Waveform design for IRS-aided radar is relatively unexplored in prior works.
 In this context, this paper studies a new set of waveform design problems.
 Numerical experiments demonstrate that the deployment of multiple IRS platforms leads to a better achievable estimation performance compared to non-IRS and single-IRS systems.
-Some other issues that should be accounted for in the future include inter-IRS interference and quantization of phases.
+Some IRS model enhancements that should be accounted for in the future include the inter-IRS interference and quantization of the IRS phases.